 The Holy City of Rishikesh

 Often called “The Yoga Capitol of the World”, Rishikesh is one of the most holy cities in India.
 It was made popular to westerners by the Beatles, who went there to study Transcendental Meditation with their Guru, Maharishi Mahesh Yogi.
-It is also the city to which Paramahansa Yogananda fled as teenage boy, described in his modern spiritual classic, Autobiography of a Yogi.
+It is also the city to which Paramahansa Yogananda fled as a teenage boy as described in his modern spiritual classic, Autobiography of a Yogi.

-It is near the origin of the Ganges River and an important pilgrimage spot for yogis and Hindus alike.
-The entire town is filled with spiritual seekers from all over India and there are hundreds of schools offering yoga, meditation, chanting, Sanskrit, Ayruvedic classes and spa treatments and philosophy courses.
+Rishikesh is near the origin of the Ganges River and an important pilgrimage spot for yogis and Hindus alike.
+The entire town is filled with spiritual seekers from all over India and there are hundreds of schools offering yoga, meditation, chanting, philosophy courses, Ayurveda classes and spa treatments.
 The riverbanks are peppered with Sadhus—holy men and woman who renounce the world to practice daily yoga and meditation.

-There are countless shops where you can buy devotional items, handmade clothes and ayurvedic herbs.
-Every night the entire town pours to the river for a devotional ceremony called Aarti where pilgrims float candles and flowers down the river.
+There are countless shops where you can buy devotional items, handmade clothes and Ayurvedic herbs.
+Every night the entire town pours to the river banks for a devotional ceremony called Aarti in which devotees take part in a spectacular fire ceremony and floating candles and flowers down the river.

 There are some parts of the world that, once visited, get into your heart and won’t go.
 For me, India is such a place.
 When I first visited, I was stunned by the richness of the land, by its lush beauty and exotic architecture, by its ability to overload the senses with the pure, concentrated intensity of its colors, smells, tastes, and sounds… I had been seeing the world in black & white and, when brought face-to-face with India, experienced everything re-rendered in brilliant technicolor.